deresz/funcap/README.md

     Python>d.graph()

 Unfortunately graph is not saved in the IDB file.
-To save the graph you can use the 'pickle' module like this:
+To save the graph you can type:

-    Python>import pickle
-    Python>pickle.dump(d.calls_graph, open("my_sample.graph", "w"))
+    Python>d.saveGraph()

+The graph file will be saved %USERPROFILE%\funcap.graph.
+You can also specify a path:

+	Python>d.saveGraph("path")

-To load a graph after loading your IDB file type:
+To load a graph after loading your IDB file later on type:

-    Python>d.calls_graph = pickle.load(open("my_sample.graph", "r"))
+    Python>d.loadGraph()

+Or if you want to load it from the path other than %USERPROFILE%\funcap.graph type:

+	Python>d.loadGraph("path")

 There is more methods to interface with the "public interface" of object d, of which the most useful are:

     delAll(self):
         Delete all breakpoints

     addStop(self, ea):
         Add a stop point - the script will pause the process when this is reached

         @param ea: address of the new stop point to add

     addCJ(self, func = ""):
         Hook noth call and jump instructions

         @param func: name of the function to hook

 The below is a list of parameters that can be changed from the console after loading the script or during the class instantiantion:

     @param outfile: log file where the output dump will be written (default: %USERPROFILE%\funcap.txt)
     @param delete_breakpoints: delete a breakpoint after first pass ? (default: yes)